 The Swift project follows an incremental development model, and utilizes continuous integration (CI) testing of changes in pull requests before merging as a core tool for maintaining project stability.
 The system produces the snapshot builds posted on swift.org, and runs tests against active branches.
 It is also used as part of the review process to run tests against pull requests before committing them.

-Our continuous integration system is powered by Jenkins and currently supports building and testing on macOS, Ubuntu 14.04, and Ubuntu 15.10.
-Testing on the iOS simulator is also supported.
+Our continuous integration system is powered by Jenkins and currently supports building and testing on macOS, Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, CentOS 7, and Amazon Linux 2.
+Testing on the iOS, tvOS, and watchOS simulator is also supported.

 Continuous integration jobs are organized within the CI system in the following categories:

-- Development - All jobs that are configured to build with master branch
+- Development - All jobs that are configured to build with main branch

-- swift-2.2-branch - All jobs that are configured to build with swift-2.2-branch
+- Swift 5.6 - All jobs that are configured to build with release/5.6

-- Packages - Jobs which create toolchains for the master and swift-2.2-branch branches
+- Packages - Jobs which create toolchains for the main and release/5.6 branches

-- Pull Request - Jobs which verify pull requests from GitHub before merging into master.
+- Pull Request - Jobs which verify pull requests from GitHub before merging into main.

 There are several ways in which you can interact with the swift.org CI system: